xxbxxqxx/contentful-app-tinymce-editor/README.md

 ## Introduction

-You can use TInyMCE editor as Contentful App.
+This is TinyMCE editor for Contentful App.
-The app is Vite + Typesript.
+You can write a content with customizable editor interface.

 ## How to use